tonyvu2014/vocabulary-test/README.md

 After the test, you will be given your estimated vocabulary size.

-* Note: the word list currently only has 5000, this test aims only for beginners for now.
+_Note: the word list currently only has 5000, this test is meant for beginners at the moment._